Glossary term

 Electric Vehicle (EV)

-The definition of Electric Vehicle is based on the definition of Charge Point in the Automated and Electric Vehicles Act 2018.
+The definition of EV is based on the definition of Charge Point in the Automated and Electric Vehicles Act 2018.

 The terms ULEV and EV are sometimes used interchangeably, although note that ULEVs include: